alireza-aghelan/underwater-image-super-resolution/README.md

 All details and fine-tuning parameters are available in the finetune_realesrgan_x4plus.yml file.

-It is also possible to test the original real-esrgan model and fine-tuned model in the fine_tune_underwater.ipynb file
+It is also possible to test the original real-esrgan model and fine-tuned model in the fine_tune_underwater.ipynb file.

-The Real-ESRGAN code is borrowed from https://github.com/xinntao/Real-ESRGAN
+The Real-ESRGAN code is borrowed from https://github.com/xinntao/Real-ESRGAN.

 Below are some outputs of the real-esrgan model and the fine-tuned model: